High Performance Computing (HPC) Systems

 Summit users have 3 main directories: Home, Projects and Scratch.

 The home directory (/home/csu_eID@colostate.edu) has 2 GB of storage that is backed up locally into a hidden directory (.snapshot/) at 2 hour, daily, and weekly intervals and to a second site for disaster recovery nightly.
 Because the home directory is not on high-performance storage, it should not be written to by compute jobs.

 The projects directory (/projects/csu_eID@colostate.edu) is intended to store software builds and smaller datasets and to share data and software with other users.
 It has 250 GB of storage that is backed up locally into a hidden directory (.snapshot/) at 6 hour, daily, and weekly intervals and to a second site for disaster recovery nightly.
 Like the home directory, because projects is not on high-performance storage, it should not be written to by compute jobs.

 Summit Scratch directory

-The Summit scratch directory (/scratch/summit/csu_eID@colostate.edu) is intended for input and output for compute jobs running on Summit and uses GPFS (General Parallel File System) for fast parallel I/O. Each user is limited to 10 TB of storage and a total of 20 million files and directories.
+The Summit scratch directory (/scratch/summit/csu_eID@colostate.edu) is intended for input and output for compute jobs running on Summit and uses GPFS (General Parallel File System) for fast parallel I/O. Each user is limited to 10 TB of scratch storage and a total of 20 million files and directories.
 If you need a larger allocation, email firstname.lastname@example.org.
-Files in the scratch directory are automatically purged 90 days after their creation, are NOT backed up and may be purged at any time..
+Files in the scratch directory are automatically purged 90 days after their creation, are NOT backed up, and may be purged at any time.
 Transfer your data to the projects directory or to permanent data storage soon after your job completes.

-For more in depth information, see the CU Boulder RC User’s Guide topic on Storage and Filesystems.
+For more in-depth information, and a table of backup frequencies for each directory, see the CU Boulder RC User Guide topic on Filesystems.

 Summit uses a module system that allows the installation of multiple versions of common software packages that users can switch between.
 To use the software, the module must be loaded first.
 Loading a module will alter aspects of your environment, such as the $PATH variable.
 Finally, you must be on a Summit compile node to load modules.